sarpba/ADCS/README.md

 The scripts basicly writed for hungarian language, but some little changes and can use it for any language.
+I use it in anaconda enviroment.
 Each file has a separate small task, as follows:

 ## 0_yt_playlist_downloader.py